Listed below are the public use areas in Johnson County that are maintained by the Conservation Board. Click on an area to see more information.

 - Cedar River Crossing

-This 407-acre tract, located six miles northeast of Solon, is located in sections 14 and 15 of Cedar Township on 160th Street one-half mile north of its junction with 180th Street.
+This 560-acre tract, located six miles northeast of Solon, is located in sections 14 and 15 of Cedar Township on 160th Street one-half mile north of its junction with 180th Street.
 Approximately 200 acres are in the Cedar River flood plain and the river bounds the entire property on the east.
 This land is a federally-designated Wetland Reserve Program Project (WRP).
-It contains about three-fourths mile of shoreline and is maintained as a wildlife area with public hunting, fishing and hiking.
+It contains about three-fourths mile of shoreline and is maintained as a wildlife area with public hunting, trapping, fishing, and hiking.
+Hunters are required to use non-toxic shot and solid projectiles while hunting on this property.

 This is an outstanding wildlife habitat area.
 Shelter belts and native grasses, which are very valuable to upland species, have been planted at key locations.
 Shallow water wetlands make this a very attractive area to waterfowl.
 It is home to a vast array of game and non-game species.
 Additional wetland development and enhancement is planned for this site.